hoangton/smartcash/wallets/nodeclient/backup.rst

 Automatic backups
 -----------------

-Every time you open SmartCash Node Client, it will automatically create a backup copy of *wallet.dat* in the *smartcash/backups* folder.
+Every time you open SmartCash NodeClient, it will automatically create a backup copy of *wallet.dat* in the *smartcash/backups* folder.
 Up to 10 backups can be kept here by default, and the oldest backup will be deleted as each additional new backup is created.
 You can modify the